ngworker/lumberjack/packages/docs/lumberjack-docs-app/src/content/docs/getting-started/installation.md

 ---
 title: Installation
-description: How to install @ngworker/lumberjack with pnpm, npm, or yarn.
+description: How to install @ngworker/lumberjack with pnpm, bun, npm, or yarn.
 ---

 Add the package to your Angular application.
 Secondary entry points